devopsdays/devopsdays-web/README.md

 1. Install [Hugo](http://gohugo.io)
 2. Clone this repo
 3. If you want to fire up a local copy to see your changes as you go, enter this command `hugo server -w --baseUrl="http://localhost:1313"`
+4. The `--baseUrl` flag is kind of flaky, so a good solution is to change the `config.toml` file to point to `localhost` before starting `hugo server -w`.
+DO NOT COMMIT THIS CHANGED FILE BACK TO GITHUB.
+Just exclude it for now.
+We don't add it to `.gitignore` because we might need to muck with that file...although once everything is stable we might do this for safety.
 4. You probably want to do the previous thing in another pane/window, as it needs to keep running.
 The -w watches for any changes and rebuilds on the fly.
 5. When you push to master on github, wercker will automatically build the site and publish it to [http://devopsdays.github.io](http://devopsdays.github.io).